 Tech titan Michele Romanow is an engineer and serial entrepreneur who started five companies before her 33rd birthday.
 Her business savvy, drive, and tenacity led her to become the youngest entrepreneur ever to star as a “Dragon” on CBC’s hit show Dragons’ Den.
-Now in its 13th season, the show sees aspiring Canadian entrepreneurs pitch business and investment ideas to a panel of venture capitalists, or “Dragons”.
-Michele joined the team in the show’s tenth season, after starring in its web series, Next Gen Den, a launching pad for young entrepreneurs.
+Michele joined in the tenth season, after starring in its web series, Next Gen Den, a launching pad for young entrepreneurs.

 Michele is currently the co-founder of Clearbanc, an online financial institute that invested $1 billion in startups in 2019.
 She previously helmed SnapSaves, bought by tech giant Groupon, and Buytopia.ca, which under her leadership acquired ten of their top competitors, including Shop.ca and WagJag.
 She has also created digital solutions for many global leading brands, including P&G, Netflix, Starbucks, and Cirque du Soleil.